 First and foremost: Kung Fu is not a style of Martial Arts.
 Most English-speakers use the term to mean Chinese Martial Arts or CMA or `a bit more specific, Traditional Chinese Martial Arts or TCMA.

-This helps to distiguish it from other Martial Art systems like Karate, Tae Kwon Do, JuJitsu, etc. However it actually says very little, other than a slight reference to the martial art system’s country of origin.
-Like the other martial arts mentioned, there are actually many different styles of Kung Fu, like ours, Northern Shaolin.
+Although this does indeed help to distinguish it from other Martial Art systems like Karate, Tae Kwon Do, JuJitsu, etc. However, it actually says very little, other than a slight reference to the martial art system’s country of origin.
+In fact, like the other martial arts mentioned, there are actually many different styles of Kung Fu, like ours, Northern Shaolin.

 And oddly enough, the term “Kung Fu” is the Romanized version of the Chinese term 功 夫, and refers to any discipline or skill achieved through hard work and practice, not necessarily martial arts.

 Kung Fu: An Atlanta Tradition

 Kung Fu has been in Atlanta, GA, for many years.
 Northern Shaolin is our flagship style.
 It’s been an offering of Kung Fu in Atlanta since the early 1980’s.

 Chin Woo, Hung Gar, Southern & Northern Praying Mantis, Taijiquan (Tai Chi Chuan), Ba Gua Zhang, Xing Yi Quan, Chang Quan, Eagle Claw, Hop Gar, Jow Gar, Lama Pai, and other styles of Kung Fu have made appearances in the area.

-The PATHS Atlanta Kung Fu of today and the PATHS of its founding in 2007 are two very different animals.
+The PATHS Atlanta Kung Fu of today and the PATHS of its founding in 2007 are indeed two very different animals.
 Learn more About PATHS Atlanta Kung Fu.

 Unlike many other martial arts schools, we specialize in Adult Kung Fu classes, and Teens are also welcome.

 All classes are Teens and Adult Martial Arts Classes, with varying ages all together in one group.

 Teens and Adults, Ages 15 – 40 is what we consider to be the sweet spot.

 And, unfortunately, we simply do not have the resources to run proper children’s classes, adaptively-abled classes, and the like, however much we’d love to.

 That being said, every individual is unique and the final decision is up to Sifu.